genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 ### Search for a specific sequence

-If you do not know the scaffold ID and have the sequence of a transcript or protein homolog related to your gene of interest, you might use the ‘Search Sequence’ feature to run a BLAT (BLAST-Like Alignment Tool) search.
+If you do not know the scaffold ID and have the sequence of a transcript or protein homolog related to your gene of interest, you might use the 'Search Sequence' feature to run a BLAT (BLAST-Like Alignment Tool) search.
 Querying the assembled genome using BLAT will determine the existence of a gene model prediction that is putatively homologous to your gene of interest.
-Click the ‘Tools’ item on the Apollo menu bar, and select ‘Sequence Search’ from the dropdown choices.
+Click the 'Tools' item on the Apollo menu bar, and select 'Sequence Search' from the drop-down choices.
 Choose to run a Protein or Nucleotide BLAT search from the drop down menu as appropriate, and paste the string of residues to be used as query.
-Check the box labeled ‘Search all genomic sequences’ to search the entire genome.
+Check the box labeled 'Search all genomic sequences' to search the entire genome.

 The existence of paralogs may cause your query to match more than one scaffold or genomic range.
 Select the desired genomic range to be displayed in the Apollo Main Window.
 The result of your query will be displayed in the browser window behind the search box, highlighted in yellow.
 Close the window when you are satisfied with your results.
-You may read more about ‘Highlights’ below.
+You may read more about 'Highlights' below.

 * A word on Blat: Blat of DNA is designed to quickly find sequences of 95% and greater similarity of length 40 bases or more, and it may miss more divergent or shorter sequence alignments.
 On protein, Blat finds sequences of 80% and greater similarity to the query of length 20+ amino acids.
 Higher speed at the price of lesser homology depth make Blat a commonly used tool to look up the location of a sequence in the genome or determine the exon structure of an mRNA.
 Learn more about Blat [here](https://genome.ucsc.edu/FAQ/FAQblat.html).